Jad Hamdan

 hamdan[at]maths.ox.ac.uk

-I'm a third-year PhD student of Jon Keating at Oxford.
+I'm a final-year PhD student of Jon Keating at Oxford.
 I'm broadly interested in random matrix theory, analytic number theory, Gaussian multiplicative chaos and their interactions.

 Research: